Gambling Laws in Hungary: Regulation and Legality

 Contrary to the liberalisation of sports betting, online casino gaming remains tightly controlled.
 New entrants can only engage in online casino operations if they possess or obtain a land-based casino concession.

-Requirements and Regulations for iGaming in 2024
+Requirements and Regulations for Sportsbooks in 2024

 Hungary enacted significant amendments to its Gambling Act In January 2023, ushering in a new era for the online sports betting market.
 To launch and operate successfully, private operators interested in entering the Hungarian market must meet high financial thresholds and align with local regulatory expectations.